 An immortalized human T cell line (Jurkat T cells) and primary human T cells (within the isolated PBMC preparation) were both used for the next series of experiments.
 To obtain human primary lymphocytes, healthy donor apheresis material was obtained from Excellos, after which PBMC were isolated and used as starting material for ultrasound-activated anti-CD19 CAR cells.

 Preliminary experiments showed that both Jurkat cells and primary human T cells could successfully respond to ultrasound stimulation with robust expression of a GFP reporter gene.
 The next step was to test Jurkat cells modified to express the anti-CD19 CAR construct.
 Anti-CD19 CAR expression was also significantly upregulated upon ultrasonic activation.
 Next, the modified Jurkat cells were incubated with CD19 antigen expressing Toledo cells.
 Toledo cells are a cancer cell line used to model non-Hodgkin lymphomas.
 Results showed that ultrasound-induced signaling could be tightly controlled in regard to both timing and location, and that the Jurkat cells could successfully be induced to engage with the tumor cells.

 This pioneering work was published just a few years ago.
-Today, the vision and hard work that went into this research is coming to fruition and the world’s first ultrasonic cancer treatment center is now a reality.
+Today, the vision and hard work that went into this research is coming to fruition and the world’s first ultrasonic cancer immunotherapy treatment center is now a reality.